Nish2005karsh/Calorie-tracker/README.md

 # 🥗 Calorie Tracker (CalorieAI)
 **Calorie Tracker** is a modern web application that helps users track their meals, analyze nutritional content, and maintain a healthy lifestyle.
 The app supports breakfast, lunch, dinner, and snacks tracking with image-based meal analysis.

-Built with **TypeScript, React, Supabase, Clerk, and n8n workflows** for a seamless and intelligent experience.hi
+Built with **TypeScript, React, Supabase, Clerk, and n8n workflows** for a seamless and intelligent experience.

 ---